Shell Cordovan. A classic and timeless menswear staple.

 - Those who fall in love with AE’s unique Chili Shell Cordovan option

-Who should not buy Allen Edmonds Cordovan
+Who should not buy Allen Edmonds shell cordovan

 - People who care about the finer details.
 Still a well-made boot, however Allen Edmonds currently has the weakest quality control on this list.